WASD-Gaming/fgc-scoreboard/README.md

 * Score
 * Game

-To change any of the colors, the font, etc. just open the scss file and tweak the variables at the top.
+To change any of the colors, the font, the opacity, etc. just open the scss file and tweak the variables at the top.
 There's no need to jump into the rest of the styling unless you want to change something more drastic.

 Finally, when you select a game (and hit save) the layout will adjust so that the scores and logos don't cover important guages.
 #### Supported Games